Building an Emergency Fund in 2023

 Want the Spark Notes version of this entire blog post?

-Start building your emergency fund as soon as you can, and consider saving your money with Betterment’s Cash Reserve.
+Start building your emergency fund as soon as you can, and consider saving your money in a high-yield account instead of your traditional savings account.

 Cheers,